hoangeiu/ng10-complete-guide/README.md

 I started to learn Angular from scratch.
 Following the Udemy course, I created a website to manage recipes and add ingredients to shopping list, control aunthentication by Firebase API.
 As I mention, I study many new thing from Angular: the basic concept of Angular, databinding, directive, services and injection, routing, Observable (Subject), control Form, pipes, making http requets, authentication, dynamic components (ngIf & modalRef), evironments, lazy loading and deploy Angular app.

-(not finish yet, there is some modules outside of my app, coutinues to implement...)

 Key-features: Angular(10) features and Firebase.

 [Live Demo](https://ng10-complete-guide-9ac2d.firebaseapp.com/auth)